What makes Staub cookware is so good? And more importantly, is it worth the extra cost?

 - Made heavy to ensure the baking dishes have thermal mass to retain heat.

 Staub bowls come in a range of different colors.
 All the Staub colors blend in seamlessly with all your Staub cast iron cookware.
 The different sizes of the bowls also stack perfectly, making them easy to store.

 - Safe in the oven and can withstand temperatures of up to 572º F.

-- Resistant to scratches.
+- Resistant to scratching.

-- Thermal shock and impact resistant.
+- Thermal shock and are impact resistant.